kessenma/rozenite/packages/cactus-plugin/README.md

 });
 ```

-## Made with ❤️ for the Cactus + Rozenite Ecosystem by Kyle Essenmacher
+## Made with ❤️ for the Cactus + Rozenite Ecosystem

-`@rozenite/cactus-plugin` is an open-source project that enhances the Cactus experience for React Native developers.
+`cactus-rozenite` is an open-source project that enhances the Cactus experience for React Native developers.

 Contribute to the ongoing evolution of local LLM tooling!